Client-side Quickstart

-This guide walks you through the full experiment lifecycle using the Mida API — from creation to reading results.
+This guide walks you through the full experiment lifecycle using the Mida API: create a draft, launch it, read results, and stop it when you are done.
 Copy-paste the curl commands and replace the placeholder values.

 You'll need: